swarve/ayearlessordinary.com/_drafts/2015-07-07-santa-cruz.md

 	<a href="../images/IMG_8281.jpg"><img src="../images/th/IMG_8281.jpg" alt=""></a>
 </figure>

-After awaking from a great sleep (at 6:30, sleep in!) we packed up and set off
+After awaking from a great sleep (at 6:30, sleep in!) we enjoyed one of the best trekking breakfast's of mashed potato with bacon bits.
+After packing up we set off further up the valley towards the snow covered peaks.
+Along the way we passed several trekking groups all going in the opposite direction which seems to be the more popular route for guided tours.

+Shortly before lunch at the lake which was various forms of sugar, in one of the passing trekking groups we saw Gabriel, a German guy we'd been diving with in [Utila](https://ayearlessordinary.com/utila/), nearly 2 months ago.
+We also passed groups heading off to climb Alpamayo with all their mountaineering gear.

 <figure class="half">
 	<a href="../images/IMG_8263.jpg"><img src="../images/th/IMG_8263.jpg" alt="Breakfast"></a>